engraving-challenges/main/code-of-honor.md

 #### Contributor's Guide

-When you've decided to participate in our challenges and are already confident with Git you should check out [Git Workflows](git-workflow.md) to see how to set up your system.
+When you've decided to participate in our challenges and are already confident with Git you should check out [git-workflow](git-workflow.md) to see how to set up your system.
 If you have never used Git you will be guided as to what will be the best way to go in your situation.